byuitechops/canvas-feedback-popup/ProjectCaptureDoc.md

 #### Destination of Outputs

+After the survey gets that data it will send it to qualtrics for stakeholders and others to be able to organize and find the source of the problem.

 <!-- Paragraph where/who to send outputs.
 To who?
 To where: Email, server, directly to LMS...?
 It would also include the steps to get access to the locations you need, such as getting added to a Trello Board, or access to a server, or the LMS. -->

 ---